-- a.
-The University will convey 80 acres to the City for flood mitigation purposes.
-If the City does not require the entire 80 acres for flood mitigation purposes, the remaining portion of the 80 acres (the "Land Credit") conveyance will be conveyed to the Open Space Zone. - i.
-The City expects to use 36 acres for flood mitigation in the Flood Control Zone. - ii.
-The Land Credit, expected to be 44 acres, not used for flood mitigation facilities will be dedicated as Open Space within the Open Space Zone. - iii.
-Prior to the expiration of the De-Annexation Period, the City will identify the boundaries and land allocations contemplated above and will obtain and deliver to the University draft ALTA/NSPS Land Title Surveys for the applicable land areas for the University's review and approval.
-The University shall have 30 days to review and provide comments on such surveys to the City, and the City will incorporate any reasonable University comments. - b.
-In addition to the 80 acres, upon written request of the City, the University will convey two acres in a mutually agreed upon location on the Property to the City for public safety purposes.
+- i.
+80 acres to the City for flood mitigation purposes.
+If the City does not require the entire 80 acres for flood mitigation purposes, the remaining portion of the 80 acres (the "Land Credit") conveyance will be applied to land in the Open Space Zone (as defined herein below). - 1.
+The City expects to use 36 acres for flood mitigation in the Flood Control Zone (as defined herein below). - 2.
+The Land Credit, expected to be 44 acres, not used for flood mitigation facilities, will be dedicated as Open Space within the Open Space Zone. - b.
+In addition to the 80 acres, upon written request of the City, the University will convey two acres in a mutually agreed upon location on the Property to the City for public safety purposes at no cost to the City.
 The City will have the option of electing to have the land conveyed as either a fee simple conveyance or a long-term lease.
-The City shall pay its pro rata share of costs of extending infrastructure to the two-acre site and all costs of improving the property.
-The Parties may enter into an intergovernmental agreement to mutually provide public safety services based on the Parties' public safety goals and planning processes.

-The City shall have an option to purchase remaining land in the Open Space Zone, expected to be approximately 75 acres, for a price of \$37,500 per acre.
+The City will pay its pro rata share of costs of extending infrastructure to the two-acre site and all costs of improving the property.
+The Parties may enter into an intergovernmental agreement ("IGA") to mutually provide public safety services based on the Parties' public safety goals and planning processes. - c.
+The City will have the option to purchase remaining land in the Open Space Zone, expected to be approximately 75 acres, for a price of \$37,500 per acre.
 The exact amount and location of land available to purchase will be determined by the Parties after the Flood Mitigation Project is designed.
+Unless an alternative timeline is agreed to by the Parties, if the City has not exercised its option to purchase this remaining Open Space Zone land on or before the date that is the one-year anniversary of delivery of the Waiver Notice, then this option will expire without any further action by the Parties.

-14. Conveyance of Water Rights.
+13. Conveyance of Water Rights.
 Upon the City's delivery of the Waiver Notice, the University agrees to convey the 30.2 shares of the Dry Creek No. 2 Ditch Company water rights (the "Water Rights") that are historically associated with the Property.
-Recognizing that the Water Rights provide a perpetual value to the University for irrigating the Remaining Land Interest and that if the University disposes of and disclaims the use of such rights, the value of the Water Rights is the opportunity cost equal to the value of obtaining annually, in perpetuity, equivalent irrigable water to replace such rights from the City, the City agrees to: (i) credit the amount that the University would otherwise pay as an irrigation Plant Investment Fee (PIF) to the cost of the PIF's assessed to the Property (as specified in Section 17.h.iv.), and (ii) provide an annual credit of 140 acre-feet that the University will be able to use for irrigation on its Remaining Land Interest, except during any water emergency declared for drought conditions.
+Recognizing that the Water Rights provide a perpetual value to the University for irrigating the Remaining Land Interest and that if the University disposes of and disclaims the use of such rights, the value of the Water Rights is the opportunity cost equal to the value of obtaining annually, in perpetuity, equivalent irrigable water to replace such rights from the City.
+The City agrees to: (i) credit the amount that the University would otherwise pay as an irrigation Plant Investment Fee ("PIF") to the cost of the PIFs assessed to the Property (as specified in Section 16.h.iv.), and (ii) provide an annual credit of 140 acre-feet of water that the University will be able to use for irrigation on its Remaining Land Interest, except during any water emergency declared by a governmental entity having jurisdiction over the Property pursuant to lawful authorization.